Didericis/dloc/README.md

 # Didericis's Library for Open Computers

 dloc is a very small, npm-ish package manager for [opencomputers](http://ocdoc.cil.li/).
-It was created because oppm (the current pacakage management system for opencomputers) does not allow for multiple versions of the same dependencies.
+It was created because [oppm ](http://ocdoc.cil.li/tutorial:program:oppm) does not allow for multiple versions of the same dependencies.

 ### Requirements ###